The Definitive Guide to FAST Channels: A Cost-Effective Way to Grow Your OTT Presence

 Vimeo offers four distinct pricing plans for broadcasters with different budgets.

-Users can upload, host, and manage videos from a single dashboard.
-That includes streaming live events and creating dedicated websites for hosting video content.
-Vimeo OTT also supports multiple monetization models, such as subscription (SVOD), purchase or rental (TVOD), and ad-supported (AVOD) models.
+Vimeo OTT enables users to create branded FAST channels that align with their branding standards, ensuring a professional look and seamless user experience.
+The platform allows users to upload, host, and manage video content from a single dashboard.
+This includes live event streaming and creating dedicated websites for hosting video content.
+Vimeo OTT also supports multiple monetization models, such as subscription-based (SVOD), pay-per-view or rental (TVOD), and ad-supported (AVOD) models.

 • Simulcasting and multistreaming support